Gate Motor Repair

 - Motor makes grinding, squealing, or burning sounds

-- Motor overheats and shuts down during operation
+- Motor overheats and shuts down — especially in summer

 - Motor trips its thermal overload protection repeatedly